Miruken-ES5/miruken/wiki/Protocol.md

 **Namespace**
 >miruken

-The concept of a protocol is inspired by protocols in Objective-C and is loosely comparable to interfaces in C# or Java.
+The concept of a Protocol is inspired by protocols in Objective-C and is loosely comparable to interfaces in C# or Java.

-I say protocols are loosly comparable to interfaces because in Miruken objects are not required to implement all the functions of a protocol.
+I say protocols are loosly comparable to interfaces because in Miruken objects are not required to implement all the functions of a Protocol.
-Objects can choose to only implement one or more functions from the Protocal and the actual implementation can be spread across many objects.
+Objects can choose to only implement one or more functions from the Protocal and the full implementation can be spread across many objects.

-A protocol describes a set of expected behaviors by defining functions and properties.
-Parameters included in the Protocol definition are not actually used, but are very helpful in describing how the Protical should be called.
+A Protocol describes a set of expected behaviors by defining functions and properties.
+Parameters included in the Protocol definition are not actually used, but are very helpful in describing how the Protocol should be called.
-Protocols only define functions they do not implement them.
+Protocols are only definitions.
 The actual implementaion is done in CallbackHandlers.

-As an example lets create a Logging protocol with a debug method
+As an example lets create a Logging Protocol with a debug method.

 ```JavaScript
 let Logging = Protocol.extend({
 	debug(message) {}
 });
 ```
 and then lets create a [CallbackHandler](CallbackHandler.md) to implement the Logging Protocol and add it to a [Context](Context.md).

 ```JavaScript